VzxPLnHqr/sig-pow/README.md

 sequence of possible work-a-lotteries.
 Prospective miners can then choose where and if they want to enter the game depending on their risk tolerances and preferences.

+#### Degenerate, Recursive Work-locks?
+As if the above was not complicated enough, we may be able to consider something even more strange.
+Suppose Alice creates a work-lock which requires two signatures to spend: (1) a signature by the "work key" which must be of a specified maximum length, and (2) a signature by Alice herself.

+Alice uses her key to sign a spending transaction which sends the funds back to the the same work-locked address from which they came.
+The private key for the "work key," is shared as public knowledge.
+The spending transaction is not broadcastable until the work requirement is met, but this can be done by anybody with the work key.
+In essence, with work alone, a complete stranger can cause Alice's utxo to spend its contents, yet those contents will end up right back where they started (work-locked by Alice).

 ### Calibrating a Work-Lock
 Work-locks as described here are somewhat convoluted in practice, considering the reasonably simple thing they are trying to achieve.
 This is mostly due to some limits